Music of Bridgerton: Soundtrack albums

-Bridgerton: Season 1 (Covers from the Netflix Series) featured selections of songs from Ariana Grande, Billie Eilish, Shawn Mendes, Taylor Swift, Celeste and Maroon 5, picked by the music supervisor Alexandra Patsavas.
-The first four of them were covered by the Vitamin String Quartet, except for the last two of the tracks—Celeste's "Strange" covered by the show's composer Bowers with his friend Hillary Smith and Axel Tenner (known by his stage name Duomo), performing Swift's "Wildest Dreams".
+Bridgerton: Season 1 (Covers from the Netflix Series) featured selections of songs from Ariana Grande, Billie Eilish, Shawn Mendes, Taylor Swift, Celeste, and Maroon 5, picked by the music supervisor Alexandra Patsavas.
+The first four songs were covered by the Vitamin String Quartet.
+Celeste's "Strange" was covered by Bowers, the show's composer, along with his friend Hillary Smith, and Swift's "Wildest Dreams" was performed by Axel Tenner (known by his stage name Duomo).
 The soundtrack was released by Lakeshore Records in a six-track extended play on December 25, 2020, alongside the show's premiere.

-The covers for the second season had been released in conjunction with the premiere on March 25, 2022, with the score album also accompanied them.
+The covers for the second season were released in conjunction with the premiere on March 25, 2022, alongside the score album.
 Capitol Records distributed the score and soundtrack.
-Some of the covers featured artists from Nirvana, Madonna, Rihanna, Miley Cyrus, Harry Styles, Pink, Robyn, Alanis Morissette and Lata Mangeshkar.
-The tracks were covered by Hannah V, Joe Rodwell, Steve Horner, Kiris Houston, Tomas Peire-Serrte and Midnite String Quartet, along with appearances from Vitamin String Quarter, Bowers and Duomo, who covered the contemporary songs for the first season's soundtrack.
+Some of the covers featured songs from Nirvana, Madonna, Rihanna, Miley Cyrus, Harry Styles, Pink, Robyn, Alanis Morissette and Lata Mangeshkar.
+The tracks were covered by Hannah V, Joe Rodwell, Steve Horner, Kiris Houston, Tomas Peire-Serrte and Midnite String Quartet, along with return appearances from Vitamin String Quartet, Bowers and Duomo, who covered the contemporary songs for the first season's soundtrack.
 The soundtrack was released in two-disc 180 gram LP record on December 9, 2022, which contained Bower's score in one of the discs.

+The third season's soundtrack was released in June 2024.
+On January 28, 2026, ahead of the first episode of season four, the track listing for the first part of the season was released.